Last updated on December 27, 2022

 Platinum vs White Gold Colour

-Although white gold and platinum are almost identical in colour, there is some difference in appearance, especially when time passes.
+Although white gold and platinum are almost identical in colour, there is some difference in appearance, especially as time passes.

 Platinum, White Gold and Allergies

 Platinum jewellery is hypoallergenic.
 Since it is a naturally white precious metal, there is no need to mix it with nickel, to which some people are allergic.
-Although some platinum alloys can contain nickel, its portion is so low that it is very unlikely to cause any skin irritation.
+Although some platinum alloys can contain nickel, their portion is so low that it is very unlikely to cause any skin irritation.

 White gold sometimes contains nickel in high concentrations, and this may cause allergic reactions.
 However, if the jewellery piece is coated with a top layer of rhodium plating, it will keep the nickel from coming in contact with your skin.
 Problems start to arise when the rhodium plating wears off.
 In such a case, you will need to have the jewellery replated.